-Minister LaGrange has directed Alberta Education staff to work with parents of every child affected to ensure a smooth transition to other ECS operators.
-Alberta Education funding will continue to follow each child to their new ECS operator.
-More information is available in the July 11, 2019 news release.
+Minister LaGrange directed Alberta Education staff to work with parents of every child affected to ensure a smooth transition to other ECS operators.
+Alberta Education funding continued to follow each child to their new ECS operator.
+More information was available in the July 11, 2019 news release.

 On June 9, 2017, the Minister of Education ordered a financial review of the Board System and Administration and Transportation areas of the Calgary Board of Education.

 The review was the result of a significant budgeted shortfall and concerns from Calgary parents regarding school transportation.
 An initial report was released on September 14, 2017.
 The final report was released in April 2018.

 - Calgary Board of Education – Final Report – April 2018 (PDF, 2 MB)